-The Sanctuary is a place where Sumatran rhinos are brought together so that they can reproduce successfully, and two calves have been born: Andatu in 2012 and Delilah in 2016.
+The Sanctuary is a place where individual rhinos are brought together so that they can reproduce successfully, and two calves have been born: Andatu in 2012 and Delilah in 2016.
 Now, we’ve joined forces with more organisations to boost these efforts.

 In their current fragmented and dispersed pockets across two Indonesian islands (Sumatra and Borneo), it is hard for Sumatran rhinos to find each other and reproduce successfully.
 Therefore, we need to bring even more rhinos together, moving them into semi-wild environments where the best care can be provided and the chances of breeding are higher.
-Increasing the population of Sumatran rhinos in this way is the key aim for Sumatran Rhino Rescue.
+Increasing the population in this way is the key aim for Sumatran Rhino Rescue.
 We’re delighted to announce that we are a Strategic Partner within this project, contributing $100,000 towards this initiative to improve the future for Sumatran rhinos.

 The funds will go towards the project’s three key activities: